Chinese Character Types, Phonetic Systems, and Romanization Systems

 Mandarin Chinese - The Official Spoken Language of China

-Mandarin Chinese (also known as Guoyu, Putonghua, and Standard Mandarin), the official language of mainland China (since 1982) and ROC Taiwan (since 1932).
+Mandarin Chinese (also known as Guoyu, Putonghua, and Standard Mandarin), the official language of mainland China (since 1982) and Taiwan (since 1932).
 Mandarin Chinese is also one of the four official languages of Singapore, and one of the eight official languages of the United Nations.
-Other traditional Chinese languages, such as Cantonese and Hokkien, are still widely spoken, especially among older people, but almost all Chinese can communicate in Mandarin to some extent.
+Other Chinese languages, such as Cantonese and Hokkien, are still widely spoken, especially among older people, but almost all Chinese can communicate in Mandarin to some extent.

 Compared to other Chinese languages and dialects, Mandarin has the fewest number of tones and all Mandarin syllables end in a vowel.
 Not including variations in tone, there are only about 400 Mandarin syllables.
 English, by comparison, has several thousand basic syllables.
 Mandarin syllables consists of an initial sound (sometimes), a final sound (always), and usually a tone.
 Each Mandarin syllable could be a word by itself, but most Mandarin words are polysyllabic.

 A Little Dynasty Chinese School teaches Traditional characters and any Simplified forms, through the Proper Mandarin™ Curriculum.
 A summary of each character system is described below.

 Traditional Characters – Traditional characters were the only way of writing Chinese prior to the 1960s and is still the only way of writing Chinese outside of mainland China.
 Traditional characters are easier to read because they transmit more information (meaning and sound) but can be more difficult to write because they contain more brush strokes than Simplified characters.